Teachers’ beliefs in ELT

 LEARNING SERBIAN MADE ME A BETTER TEACHER

-In between online classes I was taking with a very good teacher of Serbian from Belgrade, I was conscious of the fact that I needed one or two innovative language learning strategies which would help me to keep track of all the phrases and vocabulary I was learning in lessons and hearing outside in the real world.
+I was conscious of the fact that I needed an innovative language learning strategy to help me keep track of all the phrases and vocabulary I was learning in my classes and hearing outside in the real world.

 The answer - a Word-Phrase Table.